The 10 best nipple creams, according to breastfeeding moms and experts

-Peruse the breastfeeding section of any store and you’ll likely see a tube of Lansinoh Nipple Cream (which, by the way, boasts a 4.7 out of 5 rating on Google from almost 5,000 customer reviews).
+Peruse the breastfeeding section of any store and you’ll likely see a tube of Lansinoh Nipple Cream (which, by the way, boasts a 4.7 out of 5 rating on Amazon from almost 6,000 customer reviews).
 The reason for its pervasiveness?
 Lanolin is the No. 1 nipple cream ingredient recommended by doctors.

 “Unless there’s an allergy, look for a nipple cream with lanolin,” says Gersh.
 “Studies confirm that lanolin comforts the nipples the best.
 That’s not to say that other products aren’t effective, but in head- to-head studies, lanolin comes out on top or equal to the alternatives.”